2024 In Review

 Our offices

-We were thrilled to register our third office in New Delhi in 2024 to strengthen our longstanding partnership with the Government of India and its exemplary commitment to saving lives from cardiovascular disease.
+We were thrilled to register our office in New Delhi in 2024 to strengthen our longstanding partnership with the Government of India and its exemplary commitment to saving lives from cardiovascular disease.

 We’re known for making the most of the funds entrusted to us.
 Dr. Salam Gueye, Director of Emergencies for the World Health Organization Africa Region said: